protik0939/Smart-Intelligent-Auto-Healer/README.md

-# Smart Intelligent Auto Healer
+# 🚑 Smart Intelligent Auto Healer

-**Smart Intelligent Auto Healer** is an AI-powered automation tool designed to monitor and automatically resolve common issues in software systems.
-It leverages shell scripting and TypeScript to detect, diagnose, and heal backend service errors without manual intervention.
+**Smart Intelligent Auto Healer** is a system monitoring and self-healing automation tool that provides real-time diagnostics and automated recovery for your PC.
+It uses Bash scripts to gather system insights and perform actions, all wrapped in a sleek graphical and terminal-based UI built with React.js and Node.js.

 ---

-## 🚀 Features
+## 🌟 Key Features

+✅ **Auto-Heal**
-- **Self-Healing Backend**: Automatically detects and resolves common backend errors.
+Automatically resolves common system-level issues using Bash scripts.

-- **Shell Script Automation**: Utilizes shell scripts for efficient system operations.
-- **TypeScript Integration**: Incorporates TypeScript for robust backend development.
-- **Modular Architecture**: Structured with separate `frontend` and `backend` directories for clarity and maintainability.
+✅ **System Overview**
+See real-time stats on CPU, Memory, Disk, and Network in a graphical + terminal view.

+✅ **Disk Monitor**
+View available and used storage space across mounted drives.

+✅ **Memory Monitor**
+Keep an eye on RAM usage, available memory, and swap status.

+✅ **Network Monitor**
+Monitor current upload/download activity, IP addresses, and interface info.

+✅ **Telegram API Integration**
+Send status updates or alerts to a Telegram channel/group/chat with a single click.

+---

+## 🧠 How It Works

+- **Bash-Powered Monitoring**: The core data collection and healing logic is implemented using `.sh` Bash scripts.
+- **Node.js Backend**: Executes the bash scripts, processes their output (usually as JSON), and serves it to the frontend.
+- **React Frontend**: Displays the system data in both terminal-style view and modern graphical charts.
+- **Telegram Integration**: Trigger backend endpoints that use `curl` with Telegram Bot API to send messages programmatically.

 ---